mdavoodi/www/source/blog/2015-10-28-jake-joins-hashicorp.html.md

 Jake is located in Columbus, Indiana where he lives with his wife and two dogs.
-Jake loves automation, learning, eating waffles, and is a gearhead.
+Jake loves automation, learning, eating waffles, and is an aspiring gearhead.
 He can be found riding his motorcycle or fixing his Jeep.
 He has recently contributed to the minority of Emacs users at HashiCorp, raising doubts as to the strength of the local Vim hegemony.